REWIND FEATURE: FAQ

 Why is there no e-mail address for Rewind?

-Due to Rewind receiving a lot of spam e-mails, we decided to remove all of the e-mail links from the site.
 To contact Rewind please visit The Rewind Forums where you can contact any member of The Rewind Team.
 If you still wish to e-mail us, you can do so using our feedback form but replies are unfortunately not guaranteed due to time constraints.

 How do I become a member of The Rewind Team?